Jewels of Anne of Denmark: Jewel thieves

 Servants of Anne of Denmark were accused and convicted of stealing her jewels on several occasions, Jacob Kroger in 1594, Margaret Hartsyde in 1608, Piero Hugon and "Dutch maid Anna" in 1619.
 Dorothy Silken was alleged to have taken gilt plate.
 "Dutch maid Anna" was probably the favourite domestic servant "Mistress Anna" or Anna Kaas, who was said to have received the queen's valuable linen at her death, despite being "so mean a gentlewoman".
 "Danish Anna" was with the queen at Hampton Court at her deathbed.

+James Howell wrote "Queen Anne left a world of brave jewels behind, but one Piero, an outlandish man, who had the keeping of them embeazl'd many and is run away".

 A chest of the queen's jewels discovered at Denmark House in 1621 is mentioned in the royal jewel inventories, and 37 diamonds from these "secret jewels" were used to decorate a miniature of King James sent to Elizabeth of Bohemia.
 This find is sometimes connected with the theft by Piero Hugon and Danish Anna.